yanganthony4/Simplif.ai-Extension/README.md

-# Simplif-AI Extension
+# Simplif.Ai Extension

-Simplif-AI is an accessibility browser extension that improves text summarization, translation, and UI enhancements by leveraging generative AI tools.
+Simplif.Ai is an accessibility browser extension that improves text summarization, translation, and UI enhancements by leveraging generative AI tools.

 ## Features